Research Well No. 3

 LSU’s Petroleum Engineering Research, Training and Testing Laboratory (PERTT Lab) is a field-scale well facility with a long history of research, education, training, and testing, especially related to well control, wellbore fluid dynamics, production operations, and field-scale testing of new technologies.

 In 2025, we will begin drilling a third research well, focused on CO2 and with capabilities including a horizontal section.
 The construction project is funded by the US Economic Development Agency (EDA) and Louisiana Economic Development (LED).
-Major support, both material and design, is being provided by corporate partners Halliburton, ExxonMobil, and Shell.
+Major support, both material and design, is being provided by corporate partners Halliburton, ExxonMobil, Shell, Chevron, and H&P.

 Keep an eye on this page for an announcement of when drilling will commence and the educational and outreach opportunities that will be associated with the project.